 I am a fifth-year PhD student in Operations, Information & Technology at the Stanford Graduate School of Business.
-I am interested in optimization algorithms, and applying large scale optimization algorithms to statistical inference problems, revenue management problems, and economics modeling with specific interests in auctions and mechanism design.
+My research interest lies in developing large scale optimization algorithms to facilitate online platforms operations and revenue management, with applications in machine learning, pricing/mechanism design and empirical marketing.

 The Alternating Direction Method of Multipliers (ADMM) has gained a lot of attention for solving large-scale and objective-separable constrained optimization.
 Unfortunately, the multi-block ADMM, with more than two blocks, is not guaranteed to be convergent.
 In this paper, we add more randomness into the ADMM by developing a randomly assembled cyclic ADMM (RAC-ADMM) where the decision variables in each block are randomly assembled.
 We discuss the theoretical properties of RAC-ADMM and show when random assembling helps and when it hurts, and develop a criterion to guarantee that it converges almost surely.
 Using the theoretical guidance on RAC-ADMM, we conduct multiple numerical tests on solving both randomly generated and large-scale benchmark quadratic optimization problems, which include continuous, and binary graph-partition and quadratic assignment, and selected machine learning problems.
 Our numerical tests show that the RAC-ADMM could significantly improve the computation efficiency on solving most quadratic optimization problems.